-As filed with the Securities and Exchange Commission on May 10, 1996 Registration No. 333- SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM S-3 REGISTRATION STATEMENT Under THE SECURITIES ACT OF 1933 CYPROS PHARMACEUTICAL CORPORATION (Exact name of Registrant as specified in its charter) (State or other jurisdiction of incorporation organization) 2714 Loker Avenue West, Carlsbad, California 92008 (619) 929-9500 (Address, including zip code , and telephone number, including area code, of Registrant's principal executive offices) 33-0476164 (I.R.S.
-Employer Identification Number) David W. Nassif Vice President and Chief Financial Officer CYPROS PHARMACEUTICAL CORPORATION 2714 Loker Avenue West Carlsbad, California 92008 (619) 929-9500 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copy to:
+As filed with the Securities and Exchange Commission on April 23, 1997 Registration No. 333-SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 FORM S-3 REGISTRATION STATEMENT Under THE SECURITIES ACT OF 1933 CYPROS PHARMACEUTICAL CORPORATION (Exact name of Registrant as specified in its charter) California 2714 Loker Avenue West 33-0476164 Carlsbad, California (State or other (I.R.S. jurisdiction 92008 Employer (760) 929-9500 of incorporation Identification organization) Number) (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) David W. Nassif Vice President and Chief Financial Officer CYPROS PHARMACEUTICAL CORPORATION 2714 Loker Avenue West Carlsbad, California 92008 (760) 929-9500 (Name, address, including zip code, and telephone number, including area code, of agent for service) Copy to: M. Wainwright Fishburn, Esq.
+COOLEY GODWARD LLP 4365 Executive Drive, Suite 1100 San Diego, CA 92121 (619) 550-6000 Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.
+[1 If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+[X] If this Form is filed to register additional securities for an offering pursuant to Rule 462 (b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []